-- ✓ Do all employees have a signed contract of employment? - ✓ Does everyone have access to your company handbook? - $\ensuremath{\mathscr{V}}$ Are employee records kept secure and up-to-date? - ✓ Have all employees been properly inducted and onboarded? - $\ensuremath{\mathscr{V}}$ Is all training completed (or ongoing) and up-to-date? - Are your employees aware of reporting procedures for sickness, maternity, paternity, and annual leave? - Do you have the correct policies in place for new and expectant mothers and employees on paternity leave? - ✓ Do your policies cover adoption leave, parental leave, emergency leave, and other types of leave, such as jury service or training?
+- Do all employees have a signed contract of employment? - Does everyone have access to your company handbook? - Are employee records kept secure and up to date? - Have all employees been properly inducted and onboarded? - Is all training completed (or ongoing) and up to date? - Are your employees aware of reporting procedures for sickness, maternity, maternity and paternity pay, and annual leave? - Do you have the correct policies in place for new and expectant mothers and employees on paternity leave? - Do your policies cover adoption leave, parental leave, emergency leave, and other types of leave, such as jury service or training? - Oo you have a flexible working policy?